Thursday, December 31, 2009

 a different bare torso,

-(my own) that’s incarnadine—
+(my own) that's incarnadine

 Wednesday, December 16, 2009

 On the other hand, I will admit to having soured slightly on e-chaps.
-I like what Andrew Lundwall and Lars Palm have done with their e-chap presses— they are both excellent editors— but generally, I’ve been finding e-chaps unsatisfying.
+I like what Andrew Lundwall and Lars Palm have done with their e-chap presses— they are both competent editors— but generally, I’ve been finding e-chaps unsatisfying.
 There are genuine credibility issues with e-chaps— enough to make me think twice about publishing another one.
 Publishing in online journals is different; there’s more a sense of healthy limitation.
 But e-chaps are difficult, because the brevity of the form, combined with the difficulties in reading sustained things on the Net, can be irritating.
 I find e-books easier to read, because you can prepare yourself for them.
 The same applies to lengthy articles in journals like Jacket.
-The thing about chaps is that their substantiality as tactile products balances their small size and the compressed nature of what they contain.
+The issue with chaps is that their substantiality as tactile products balances their small size and the compressed nature of what they contain.
 E-chaps are small, compressed, and non-tactile.
 They are also taken out of the context of a journal format.
 It’s just so easy for poets to knock out ten or fifteen poems and publish them as an e-chap.
 Poets tend to use e-chaps to publish their secondary work (though this is not always the case, as with Andrew and Lars’ presses, and many Ungovernable releases, including mine, are more like e-books).
 Then, “quick fix” folks on the fringes of the poetry world make snap judgments about certain poets based on their e-chaps.
 This has happened to me, and to others I know.
-So, to use the dread designations, print chaps to me are “major” while, for the most part, e-chaps are “minor,” though perhaps the advent of the Kindle is changing things around.
+So, to use the dread designations, print chaps to me are “major” while, for the most part, e-chaps are “minor,” though perhaps the advent of the Kindle will change things around again.

 Wednesday, December 09, 2009